Introduction

 3PL and Warehouse Management System Integration

-DOSS connects seamlessly with 3PL providers and warehouse management systems, providing real-time inventory visibility without manual data synchronization.
+DOSS connects with 3PL providers and warehouse management systems, providing real-time inventory visibility without manual data synchronization.
 Receiving transactions update inventory automatically, pick confirmations allocate stock instantly, and shipment notifications adjust available quantity in real-time.
 The system tracks inventory accuracy across external locations, manages 3PL billing reconciliation, and maintains visibility into in-transit inventory during inter-facility transfers.

 Inventory Costing with Real-Time Valuation